baidu/san-website/source/_posts/en/tutorial/component.md

 - The list needs to be created and displayed only when the user clicks

-Dynamic subcomponents are more demanding for developers.
-Here are some tips to note, and the following fragment also gives some simple instructions.
+Self-managed subcomponents should be used carefully.
+Here are some tips to note, and the following code fragment also gives some clarification.

-- Dynamically created subcomponents do not need to declare types in **components**
+- Self-managed subcomponents don't have to be declared in `components`
-- Ensure not creating dynamic subcomponents repeatedly.
-A typical practice is attaching a reference of the dynamic subcomponents to the component as properties and judgments by these properties.
-- Ensure that dynamic subcomponents can be destroyed.
-You can push them into **children** at creation time or destroy it manually in **disposed**
+- Avoid recreation of self-managed subcomponents.
+A simple approach is to keep a reference to the created subcomponents instance and check if it's already exists before creating.

 ```javascript
 san.defineComponent({